 Not in a politically impactful way.
 In the early ’80s, Hogan made some pro-life comments, but by the ’90s, he agreed abortion should be legal.
 Despite his personal beliefs, even NARAL calls Hogan “mixed-choice.”
 But last month, Hogan did try to block legislation that would expand who can perform abortions, saying the bill “risks lowering the high standard of reproductive health care services,” and abortions can “result in significant medical complications that require the attention of a license physician.”

-But he won’t always be governor.
 It’s unlikely, but what if someone with more strident views came to power in Annapolis?
 Is there anything that person could do to force the issue without legislation?
 Like, via appointments to state medical boards or other regulatory stuff?

 According to the Maryland constitution, the governor’s “civil and military” appointments have to be approved by the Maryland Senate.
 These include the heads of boards like the Maryland Commission for Women and State Board of Physicians.